 Assessment and exams

-No. All internally assessed qualifications will be subject to robust quality assurance by SQA, to ensure that the qualifications are being assessed at the national standard.
+No. All internally assessed qualifications are subject to robust external quality assurance by us, so that we can ensure the qualifications are being assessed at the national standard.

 Can learners still be presented for early assessment?

 Yes.
 Schools and colleges still have the flexibility to present learners early, where it is in the interest of the individual.